faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 ### PAgP (Port Aggregation Protocol)

 PAgP is a **Cisco proprietary** protocol that aids in the automatic creation of EtherChannel links.
 When an EtherChannel link is configured using PAgP, PAgP packets are sent between EtherChannel-capable ports to negotiate the forming of a channel.
 When PAgP identifies matched Ethernet links, it groups the links into an EtherChannel.
 The EtherChannel is then added to the spanning tree as a single port.
-PAgP paackets are sent every 30 seconds.
+PAgP packets are sent every 30 seconds.
 PAgP checks for configuration consistency and manages link additions and failures between two switches.
 It ensures that when an EtherChannel is created, all ports have the same type of configuration.
 The modes for PAgP as follows :
-- **Desirable** : This mode places an interface in an active negotiating state in which the interface initiates negotiations with other interfaces by sending PAgP packets.
+- **Desirable** : This mode places an interface in an active negotiating state, in which the interface initiates negotiations with other interfaces by sending PAgP packets.
-- **Auto** : This mode places an interface in a passive negotiating state in which the interface responds to the PAgP packets that it receives but does not initiate PAgP negotiation.
+- **Auto** : This mode places an interface in a passive negotiating state, in which the interface responds to the PAgP packets that it receives but does not initiate PAgP negotiation.
-Refer the table below :
+Refer to the table below :

 ![PAgP Table](https://raw.githubusercontent.com/faridarif/faridarif.github.io/master/pictures/PAgP-Table.png){:.align-center}